Akhilaknair/RealEstate_PricePredictionModel/README.md

 It demonstrates a complete ML pipeline, including data preprocessing, feature engineering, model training, evaluation, and deployment using Python and Scikit-Learn.

 🏡 Real Estate Price Predictor – Project Workflow
 1️⃣ Data Exploration 🔍
 Used pandas and matplotlib for initial data exploration and visualization.

-Checked for null values and class imbalances, especially in the CHAS column.

 2️⃣ Train-Test Split ✂️
 Applied both a custom train-test split and StratifiedShuffleSplit to ensure proper class distribution of CHAS in both sets.